8 easy DIY tips to up your energy efficiency

 3. Properly insulate your loft and walls

 Up to a quarter of your home’s heat can be lost through the roof, and a third of the heat lost in uninsulated homes is through the walls 1.
-Loft insulation can save you up to £315 2 per year on your energy bills, so pays for itself fast.
+Loft insulation is relatively inexpensive and can save a couple of hundred pounds 2 a year on your energy bills, so it pays for itself fast.
 If you have easy access to your loft, it’s not too difficult to insulate it yourself.
 Wall insulation is trickier to do, so it’s best to call the experts.

 4. Move your furniture away from radiators